miguelibero/eventually/README.md

 auto result = f.get();
 ```

-It has `ẁhen_all` support to wait for a list of tasks.
+It has `when_all` support to wait for a list of tasks.

 ```c++
 dispatcher d;